Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Discussion

-where the delta-correlated component arises from the classical power-law decay of the correlation function $K_{αβ}^{\rm ld}(\V r)$ and corresponds to white noise statistics, and the exponentially decaying correlation arises from heterogeneous length scale $ξ$.
+The delta-correlated component arises from the classical power-law decay of the correlation function $K_{αβ}^{\rm ld}(\V r)$ and corresponds to white noise statistics, while the exponentially decaying contribution originates from the heterogeneity length scale $ξ$.

-The coefficients $A$ and $B$ depend on the Lam\'e moduli of the medium and on the macroscopic strain tensor.
-The theoretical dependence~\eqref{eq:Kdiv-q} is confirmed by molecular dynamics simulations of polystyrene.
-The corresponding heterogeneity length scale was estimated as $ξ \approx 1.4$ nm.
-Although the obtained length scale $ξ$ is not particularly large in polystyrene, the calculations performed demonstrate the potential of such studies and pave the way for finding systems with even larger values of $ξ$.

-At the same time, as it follows from our theoretical predictions~\eqref{eq:Krot-q}, the rotor of the non-affine displacement field $K_{\rm rot}(\V r)$ under volumetric deformation does not expose the large-scale correlations, but only the delta-correlated component.
-The molecular dynamics simulation confirms that in this particular case, $K_{\rm rot}(\V r)$ has a rapid decay with the length scale $ξ_0 \ll ξ$.

-The fact that the correlation functions $K_{\rm div}(\V r)$ and $K_{\rm rot}(\V r)$ do not contain power-law tails is caused by the perfect cancellation of such terms.
-In theory, the cancellation appears for the volumetric strain or for the isotropic correlation functions $K_{\rm div}^{\rm iso}(\V r)$ and $K_{\rm rot}^{\rm iso}(\V r)$ in the case of the general strain tensor $\T{ε}$.
-However, in real amorphous systems, the cancellation may not be perfect even in the mentioned cases.
-Therefore, the mentioned correlation functions have small additional power-law terms $\sim r^{-γ}$.
-Furthermore, in finite systems, finite-size effects significantly influence these power-law terms, hindering their cancellation.
-This complication can make the analysis of correlation functions more complex.
-This is why the rapidly quenched system was considered in the molecular dynamics study, which exhibits a large exponential contribution $\exp(-r/ξ)$ to the correlation functions.
-For the slowly relaxed system, the fitting using both the exponential decay and a small power-law tail is necessary.